aniket-mish/tags/README.md

-# e2e-mlops
+# Dectecting Emotions

 ## Design

 I'm building an ML service that detects emotions.
-The motivation behind this project is to learn about distributed ML patterns, Ray, MLOps, and LLMs.
+The motivation behind this project is to learn about distributed ways of training and serving ML models, Ray framework, MLOps best practices, and LLMs 😜.
 I'm using Gradio as a frontend framework, FastAPI for building APIs, MLFlow for experiment tracking, etc.

 ## Setup

 **_Clusters_**

-Now to do distributed ml, I need to have a cluster/group of machines to effortlessly scale the workloads.
+To do distributed ML, I need to have a cluster/group of machines to scale the workloads effortlessly.
 I'm using Ray here.
 I'll create a cluster using Ray.
 In this cluster, one is a head node that manages the cluster and will be connected to worker nodes that will execute workloads.
 We can then implement auto-scaling based on our application's computing needs.

 I'm going to create our cluster by defining a computing configuration and an environment.

 **_Environment_**

-I'm using a Mac and Python 3.10 here.
+I'm using a personal machine (Mac 💻) for this project but you can use any cloud platform.
 I'm using `pyenv` to create the virtual environments and switch between Python versions easily.
+To create a cluster on the cloud you'll need a yaml with all the configurations with a base image, env variables, etc.

 ```bash
 pyenv install 3.10.11 # install